heptarch/heptarch.github.io/drafts/demon.md

-The store blooms into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes and orders of chivalry, up the stairs to a humble bedroom lit only by the embers of a dying fire.
+The store blooms into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes and orders of chivalry, up the stairs to a humble bedroom lit only by the embers of a fire.

 The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
 His eyes bulge, and beads of sweat glisten